artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 </p>
 </div>

+## What Are We Going To Do?

+1. We will use `pod lib create` to make a library repo

+2. We will use `react-native init` to make a React Native environment

+3. We will bundle the React Native code into our Pod's asset folder

+4. We will edit the Podspec for GitDawg, and then the Podfile for the example project to consume it

+5. We will use [cocoapods-fix-react-native][cpfrn] to hotfix the React Native files

+6. We will expose a UIViewController which corresponds to the default screen from `react-native init` in our Pod

+7. We will change the storyboard reference to point to the UIViewController from our Pod, and run the simulator to see our welcome screen.

+8. We will set up GitHawk to consume our new Pod

+9. We will change GitHawk to show our new UIViewController instead of the bookmarks screen

+10. We will edit GitDawg to act more like a development environment

 ## GitHawk

 Let's get started by having a working [copy of GitHawk][githawk].
 I'll leave the README for GitHawk to do that, but if you want to be certain you're on the same version as me - I'm working from this commit `84ffeab2555c16e551ddba05fbb7b606ec9a958f`. [todo: this needs to be my merged PR now that 9.3 broke GitHawk]

 Clone a copy of GitHawk, and get it running in your Simulator, should take about 5 minutes Then we can move on to